Top tips on how to pay off debt quickly

 Personal loans come in different shapes and sizes.
 For example, short-term loans tend to be high-interest loans that are available very quickly to borrowers in need of emergency funding.
 Longer-term personal loans are paid off over a longer period of time and, while interest rates are lower, the total repaid can be more than with a short-term loan due to the length of the repayment term.

 If you find yourself in a position to pay off a little more of your personal loan than is due, don’t hesitate to overpay.
-Whether you are scheduled to make repayments weekly, with a payday loan, or monthly with an instalment loan or longer-term personal loan, your lender should accept overpayments and these should bring down your interest charges.
+Whether you are scheduled to make repayments weekly, with a payday loan, or monthly with an or longer-term personal loan, your lender should accept overpayments and these should bring down your interest charges.
 You are usually charged interest on your outstanding balance.
 The smaller this balance is, the less you will be charged in interest.

 You may need to make a call to the customer service team to overpay, which is usually because you will be repaying through a direct debit or recurring payment authority arrangement, set at a certain amount.